BloomTech-Labs/LabsPT1_bkwds/README.md

 - Add database name and submit order
 - Under Deployments list, select the created database
 - Go to User tab and add new user
-- Using the template uri below this text: `To connect using a driver via the standard MongoDB URI` to create `MONGO_URI` variable
+- Using the template uri below this text: `To connect using a driver via the standard MongoDB URI` to create `MONGO_URI` variable in server folder
 - It should be similar to: `mongodb://[NEW_USERNAME]:[NEW_USER_PASSWORD]@ds219432.mlab.com:19432/[DATABSE_NAME]`